MegaArman/pd_extern_example/README.md

 # pd_extern_example
 Example external puredata objects in C, with my notes as comments.
+Any build steps will be intended for a Linux environment

 ## References